Gaming Innovation Group - Mand - GuruFocus.com

 PR Newswire

-ST JULIANS, Malta., May 31, 2023 /PRNewswire/ -- Juroszek Holding Sp. z o. o., a company related to Tomasz Juroszek, board member and primary insider of Gaming Innovation Group Inc. (GiG), has today purchased 400,000 shares in GiG at a price of SEK 27.00 per share.
-After this transaction, close associates of Tomasz Juroszek own 8,929,761 shares in GIG, whereof Juroszek Holding Sp. z o. o. owns 4,097,419 shares.
+ST JULIANS, Malta, June 1, 2023 /PRNewswire/ -- Nicolas Adlercreutz, board member and primary insider of Gaming Innovation Group Inc. (GiG), has today purchased 8,500 shares in GiG at a price of SEK 25.96 per share.
+After this transaction, Nicolas Adlercreutz owns 33,500 shares in GiG.

 For further information, contact: